Letter of the Chairman of the Supervisory Board of mBank S.A. to the Shareholders

 |Marek Wierzbowski - Member of the Supervisory Board|

-For many years, he was a partner at the law firms of Weil Gotshal & Manges and later Linklaters.
-He was an adviser to the Minister of Privatisation, the Minister of the Treasury and the President of the Energy Regulatory Office.
-He was also the vice-president of the Court of Arbitration at the Polish Chamber of Commerce.
+For many years he was an associate of law firms Weil Gotshal & Manages and Linklaters.
+He was an advisor to the Minister of Ownership Transformations, the Minister of Treasury, the President of the Energy Regulatory Office, and Deputy President of the Court of Arbitration at the National Chamber of Commerce.

-In his legal career, he managed legal teams and advised on numerous transactions, including sales of shares in connection with the privatisation of large enterprises and is also the editor and co-author of numerous commentaries and handbooks.
+In his legal practise, Prof. Marek Wierzbowski managed legal teams, supporting numerous transactions, including sales of shares in connection with privatization of large enterprises.
+He is the scientific editor and co-author of many legal commentaries and textbooks.

-The five independent members of the Supervisory Board are: Maciej Leśny, Teresa Mokrysz, Agnieszka Słomka-Gołębiowska, Waldemar Stawski, and Marek Wierzbowski.
-Wiesław Thor is not an independent member as he was a Member of the Management Board at mBank, and holding the function of Member of the Management Board at the Bank in the past five years is one of the reasons why a Member of the Supervisory Board cannot be considered an independent member.
+The Supervisory Board has five independent members: Maciej Leśny, Teresa Mokrysz, Agnieszka Słomka- Gołębiowska, Waldemar Stawski and Marek Wierzbowski.
+Wiesław Thor is not an independent member as he was a Member of the Management Board of mBank, and holding the function of a Member of the Management Board of the Bank in the past five years is one of the reasons why a Member of the Supervisory Board cannot be considered an independent member.

-Martin Blessing, Andre Carls, Marcus Chromik, Stephan Engels, Thorsten Kanzler, and Martin Zielke are not independent members due to their relationship with the main shareholder of mBank.
+Andre Carls, Marcus Chromik, Stephan Engels, Jörg Hessenmüller and Thorsten Kanzler are not independent members due to their relationship with the main shareholder of mBank.

 Powers and procedures of the Supervisory Board

-The responsibilities of the Supervisory Board specifically include the following matters:
+The responsibilities of the Supervisory Board include, in particular, the following matters:

 - Advising and supervising the Management Board in defining internal guidelines for the activity of the Bank, especially for the areas subject to risks, including the Bank’s credit policy, investment policy, guarantee policy, compliance policy, and approving the Management Board’s proposals concerning the general organisational structure of the Bank.